huangw/dev_flow-gem/README.md

 - `dw update-roadmap` or `dw ur` used for update the roadmap (should only be used on `devleop` trunk).

-- `dw cleanup` will delete local branches corresponding completed tasks (TODO).
+- `dw cleanup` will delete local branches corresponding completed tasks.